posit-dev/setup-air/CONTRIBUTING.md

     -   It should already be pointing at the sliding `vX` tag

     -   Copy over CHANGELOG bullets for this patch or minor release into the release notes

--   Update the SHAs in the `examples/` workflows

-    -   Update the pinned `posit-dev/setup-air` SHA to the latest commit

-    -   Update the pinned SHAs for other dependencies as you see fit